 9. Planet-friendly travel

-The most environmentally-friendly way to travel is not travelling at all!
-However, we know that’s impractical for many organisations.
-If travel is necessary, we can do more to promote lower carbon options.
+The global pandemic has shown us that not all business travel is as necessary as we thought and actually video conferencing can be an effective alternative., As we start to return to our offices we can do more to promote lower carbon options for travelling in future.
 Video conference instead of travelling, take public transport over taxis and driving, choose the train over a plane.
 Set a time-based limit on when a flight is permitted (i.e. journey time of 10hrs+ from the UK to destination will require a flight, but under 6hrs is a return train).
 Developing a travel policy sets a commitment as an organisation and helps advise staff on how they should be travelling.

 11. Become a certified environmentally conscious organisation

 Want to prove you care about your environmental impact and save money in the long-run?
 Becoming certified to the international standard on Environmental Management (ISO 14001) demonstrates commitment to continuous improvement of environmental performance, reducing your negative impacts and increasing efficiency.
 If you can’t afford to be certified, you can conduct a gap analysis and start working towards this standard anyway.

 12. Take a look at your finances